webjestic/vsce-main-vue-theme/README.md

 # Simply Blues (Dark)
-Visual Studio Code - Dark Theme - Subtle, Simple Blues tones to code in.
+### Visual Studio Code - Dark Theme - Subtle, Simple Blues tones to code in.

+Color theme designed to be sublte and easy on dark background.
+Theme is an attempt to avoid color overkill.

 ## Visual Code Theme